cuteday/KiRaRay/README.md

 #### Requirements

 - Nvidia gpu (Turing or higher if possible).
-- OptiX 7.0+ and CUDA 11.0+.
+- OptiX 7.3+ and CUDA 11.x.
-- Vulkan SDK.
+- Vulkan SDK (1.2+).

 This project is only tested with optix 7.3/4 and cuda 11.4/5/6 on Windows (MSVC).
-It do not compile on Linux.
+It do not compile on Linux. *KiRaRay* now uses Vulkan for better interoperability with CUDA, and extensibility to rasterization-based render passes.
+If this is not desired, check the [legacy-GL](https://github.com/cuteday/KiRaRay/tree/legacy-GL) branch that depends on OpenGL only.

 #### Cloning the repository